INCEPTdk/adaptr/joss_paper/paper.md

 allocation ratios [@pallmann2018].
 Because more efficient trials may be preferable for economic, logistic and ethical reasons, the interest in adaptive clinical trials is growing [@granholm2021].
-Planning adaptive trials and comparing adaptive trials designs is complex, however, and require statistical simulation because simple, closed-form sample size calculations are infeasible.
+Planning adaptive trials and comparing adaptive trials designs is complex, however, and requires statistical simulation because simple, closed-form sample size calculations are infeasible.
 Existing software is either closed source/commercial, has limited features or flexibility, or is based on graphical user interfaces that may hamper